Everything you need to know about social grants

 This is an overview of South Africa’s social grant system and how to apply for social assistance.
 GroundUp updates this article regularly.

-(Please note that GroundUp is not affiliated to Government or the South African Social Security Agency in any way.
-We do our best to provide accurate information on this page because it is often hard for people to find information on the government websites.
+(Please note that GroundUp is not affiliated with the Government or the South African Social Security Agency in any way.
+We do our best to provide accurate information on this page because it is often hard for people to find information on government websites.
 While we do our best to be accurate, we can make no guarantees.)

 For a developing country, South Africa has a well-established social welfare system and a large proportion of social spending goes towards social grants.
 More than 18 million social grants are paid monthly.

 Social Grants are in place to improve standards of living and redistribute wealth to create a more equitable society.
 Sections 24 through 29 of the Bill of Rights in the South African Constitution recognise the socio-economic rights of citizens, including the right to social security.
 The government is obligated to progressively realise these rights, meaning that “the state must take reasonable legislative and other measures, within its available resources, to achieve the progressive realisation of the right.”